Superluminal constraints from ultra-high-energy neutrino events: Introduction

 Indeed, a few studies have already placed LIV constraints on superluminal neutrinos using the KM3-230213A event~\cite{KM3NeT:2025mfl,Yang:2025kfr,Satunin:2025uui}.
 They have, however, some limitations.
 The analysis in~\cite{KM3NeT:2025mfl} considers a restricted scenario where the neutrino velocity is assumed to be independent of the energy, neglects the expansion of the universe, and does not take properly into account the threshold energy of the decay process.
 The study in~\cite{Yang:2025kfr} focuses exclusively on the so-called quadratic scenario, under the assumption that the detected neutrino is part of the diffuse flux, with a Monte Carlo approach relying on formulas that are not entirely accurate.
-On the other hand, the constraints derived in Ref.~\cite{Satunin:2025uui} for the quadratic scenario are specific to the detection of this particular neutrino, and assume some arbitrary choices for the distance to its source.
-Moreover, the analyses of Refs.~\cite{KM3NeT:2025mfl,Satunin:2025uui} are based on the probability of survival of the detected event, without considering that the observed neutrino could, in principle, be the product of previous neutrino decays.
+On the other hand, the constraints derived in ref.~\cite{Satunin:2025uui} for the quadratic scenario are specific to the detection of this particular neutrino, and assume some arbitrary choices for the distance to its source.
+Moreover, the analyses of refs.~\cite{KM3NeT:2025mfl,Satunin:2025uui} are based on the probability of survival of the detected event, without considering that the observed neutrino could, in principle, be the product of previous neutrino decays.
 One may therefore wonder about the validity of this approximation and about the possible influence of cascade effects on the inferred limits.

-The present work revisits these analyses within a unified and self–consistent framework.
+The present work revisits these analyses within a unified and self-consistent framework.
 We incorporate a proper treatment of the decay thresholds, the energy and flavor dependence of the decay widths, and the cosmological propagation of neutrinos.
-We also examine the validity and limitations of the survival–probability approach by explicitly studying the potential influence of cascade regeneration on the detected flux.
+We also examine the validity and limitations of the survival-probability approach by explicitly studying the potential influence of cascade regeneration on the detected flux.
 This provides a consistent methodology applicable to both energy-independent and energy-dependent superluminal scenarios, and clarifies the domain of applicability of current and future constraints based on ultra-high-energy neutrino observations.